mukovozov/BioEyeTest/app/README.md

 Hi!

-here I want to write notes what architectural and design decisions I made and why.
+Here I want to write notes what architectural and design decisions I made and why.

 Architecture:
 - Split the code into 3 layers(data, domain, ui).
 I wouldn't do that in the production app.